 For those who must stay and are insured Williamson County Sheriff’s Office Financial Manager Kurt Showalter has established co-pays.

-Showalter says the program generates $40 thousand dollars a year and has eliminated frivolous doctor visits.
+Showalter says the program generates $40,000 a year and has eliminated frivolous doctor visits.

 "We really do feel strongly that folks are paying for this.
 They're paying for their healthcare," said Showalter.